-As we progress in the 21st century, critical thinking, communication and creative skills has become increasingly important in order to thrive.
+SRT recognises that as we progress into the 21st century, critical thinking, communication, and creative skills have become increasingly important in order to thrive.
 While rote learning worked for the 20th century, the world we live in today and in the future calls for self-directed learners who enjoy the process of learning.
 The Singapore education system recognises this and is taking steps in that direction.
-Wolf Trap is poised to equip teachers with strategies to develop these skills in children from a young age through arts integration.
+The Wolf Trap programme is poised to equip teachers with strategies to develop these skills in children from a young age through arts integration.

-Research-Based – Independent research demonstrates Wolf Trap Institute’s approach leads to professional development for teachers and student readiness.
+Independent research demonstrates Wolf Trap Institute’s approach leads to professional development in teachers and student readiness.

 Teachers feel more creative and confident in their ability to facilitate arts-integrated learning experiences.

 Children score higher on assessments of literacy, math, music and movement, and social relations.

 To learn more about the research findings, please click here to read the full paper.